amangupta1992/smart-scheduler-android/README.md

-# smart-scheduler
+# smart-scheduler-android
 [![Slack Status](http://slack.hypertrack.io/badge.svg)](http://slack.hypertrack.io)

 ## Overview

-An utility library for Android to schedule one time or periodic jobs while your app is running.
+A utility library for Android to schedule one-time or periodic jobs while your app is running.
 Currently, Android OS supports 3 types of scheduling APIs: `Handler`, `AlarmManager` and `JobScheduler`.
 Choosing which API to use depends on the certain conditions.

 #### `AlarmManager` API: